sand47/udacity-project-sentiment_analysis/README.md

 ## Part B: Create a Lambda function<br>
 Now it is time to actually create the Lambda function.
 <br><br>
-Using the AWS Console, navigate to the AWS Lambda page and click on **Create a function**.
+Using the AWS Console, navigate to the **AWS Lambda page** and click on **Create a function**.
 When you get to the next page, make sure that Author from scratch is selected.
 Now, name your Lambda function, using a name that you will remember later on, for example sentiment_analysis_func.
 Make sure that the **Python 3.6** runtime is selected and then choose the role that you created in the previous part.
-Then, click on Create Function.
+Then, click on **Create Function**.
 <br>
 On the next page you will see some information about the Lambda function you've just created.
 If you scroll down you should see an editor in which you can write the code that will be executed when your Lambda function is triggered.
 In our example, we will use the code below.
 <br>